Surrogate Bodily Autonomy. What exactly do we mean when we talk about the surrogate having bodily autonomy?

 If you are an intended parent and you find it difficult to relinquish control to your surrogate, that is understandable.
 The person who is carrying your baby can make the final decision about whether she drinks, smokes or eats terrible food.
 You need to work through your anxieties about this prior to entering into the arrangement, and preferably with the support of a surrogacy counsellor.
 This episode of the Podcast discusses the fears we face in surrogacy.
 Ultimately, if you cannot relinquish control and trust your surrogate to take good care of your baby, then you should not proceed with the arrangement.
 It is important that your surrogate does not carry the burden of your anxiety during the pregnancy, and likewise it is important that you can relax and enjoy the process as much as possible.

-You should also consider, as a team, the implications of privacy and information-sharing in a surrogacy arrangement and how you will manage that with your clinic and care-providers.
+You should also consider, as a team, the implications of surrogate bodily autonomy in the context of privacy and information-sharing in a surrogacy arrangement and how you will manage that with your clinic and care-providers.

 If you’re worried that the surrogate might keep the baby, hopefully this post will dispel your fears.
 And if you’re wondering why surrogacy arrangements are not enforceable, this post is for you.